01 of 04

 - You must make the capture immediately; you only get one chance to capture en passant.

 If all those conditions are met, an en passant capture is possible.

-In the diagram above, Black's pawn has just moved from c7 to c5, landing it directly next to White's pawn on d5.
+In the diagram, Black's pawn has just moved from c7 to c5, landing it directly next to White's pawn on d5.
 If White wishes, he may capture Black's pawn by moving his pawn to c6, capturing the pawn as though it had only moved one square.
 However, if he chooses not to capture immediately, White loses this option.

-The above diagram also shows a second example from Black's perspective.
+The diagram also shows a second example from Black's perspective.
 White has just moved a pawn from f2 to f4.
 Black's pawn on g4 may capture White's pawn by moving to f3 on the next turn.
 If Black chooses not to make this capture, he loses the ability to capture en passant.